jpvelez/restaurant_inspection_analysis/README.md

   SELECT * FROM restaurants_yelp_inspection_nomatch WHERE address=yelp_address;
   ```

-  * `restaurants_yelp_inspection_match.csv`: Output table created by above query to this csv file, so data could be read into R
+  * `data/restaurants_yelp_inspection_match.csv`: Output table created by above query to this csv file, so data could be read into R

-  * `failed_matches.txt`: Short list of spurious matches.
+  * `data/failed_matches.txt`: Short list of spurious matches.
+Made this by examing the above file.

 10)   Analyzed data in R.

+  * 'analysis/charts.r`: creates histograms of yelp ratings for the entire analysis dataset, for pass vs. fail restaurants.
+  * `analysis/chrats`: multiple of charts here. some created by charts.r, most in the r interpreter.

-  * `analysis.r`: reads in csv data, finds means for restaurants that passed and failed, and runs t-test on these means to see if the observed difference between the means (of .19) is statistically significant.
+  * `analysis/analysis.r`: reads in csv data, finds means for restaurants that passed and failed, and runs t-test on these means to see if the observed difference between the means (of .19) is statistically significant.

   * Here is the t-test result:
     ```r